percona/pbm-docs/docs/features/snapshots.md

     $ pbm restore --external
     ```

-    Percona Backup for MongoDB prepares the database, provides the restore name and prompts you to copy the data:
+    Percona Backup for MongoDB stops the database, cleans up data directories on all nodes, provides the restore name and prompts you to copy the data:

     ```{.text .no-copy}
     <example goes here>